chethandn/Chethandn/README.md

 - 🔭 I’m currently working on a react Project
 - 🌱 I’m currently learning Reactnative and Node js
+- 💬 Ask me about React, Javascript and front end development
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->

-- 💬 Ask me about React, Javascript and front end development
-- 📫 How to reach me: mail : chethan.dnc@gmail.com
+### 📫 How to reach me:
+- E-mail : chethan.dnc@gmail.com
+- LinkedIn : linkedin.com/in/chethan-dn-10b227a9

 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Code, Ride, Help Others and Live Happily